0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 when they are no longer used for a node service.
 It is your own responsibility as a delegator to communicate with the node operator using the tokens, if you want him to release the tokens from node service allowing you to retrieve them.

-### How rewards and fees work for delegated tokens
+### How rewards work for delegated tokens

 You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) for delegating tokens to node operators.
-The rewards are calculated as a factor multiplied with the number of rewardable tokens delegated. $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$
+The rewards are calculated as a factor multiplied with the number of rewardable tokens delegated: $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$

+The rewards calculation rewards paid out

 ### How to delegate MPC tokens

 Before you delegate tokens you should visit the [Staking Marketplace](https://discord.com/channels/819902335567265792/1075334307821920337)  where you can find node operators interested in receiving delegated stakes.
 !!! warning

     Delegation is a long term commitment.
-When your tokens are delegated to a node operator the tokens can be locked to node services.
+When your tokens are delegated to a node operator, the tokens can be locked to node services.
 [See restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)

 1. Go to [the node operation menu](https://browser.testnet.partisiablockchain.com/node-operation)
 2. Sign in